Skip to main content

 Regions Hospital Emergency Medicine Residency Medical Toxicology Fellows

 Methemoglobinemia has long been seen in Minnesota, either due to medically prescribed xenobiotic exposures or due to environmental exposures.
 The face of this disease process is changing.
-Through our clinical practices and through the Minnesota Poison Control System, we are starting to see increasing numbers of acute severe methemoglobinemia cases (owing to intentional ingestion rather than environmental exposure).
+Through our clinical practices and through the Minnesota Regional Poison Center, we are starting to see increasing numbers of acute severe methemoglobinemia cases (owing to intentional ingestion rather than environmental exposure).
 The fellows will look at this evolution and discuss the different causes of this disease and the time courses of methemoglobinemia.

 The term “xenobiotics” describes the chemical, synthetic, or maybe naturally occurring compounds affecting the normal metabolism of a living organism.
 Methemoglobinemia is also known as blue baby syndrome because bottle-fed babies under six months old are at the highest risk of getting methemoglobinemia from exposure to nitrates in drinking water.
 Methemoglobinemia can cause skin to turn a bluish color and can result in serious illness or death.
 Other symptoms connected to methemoglobinemia include decreased blood pressure, increased heart rate, headaches, stomach cramps, and vomiting.